 You can read more about tonka beans here: The Tonka Bean: An Ingredient So Good It Has to Be Illegal

 My last thought about tonka beans is that they are the most fantastic, aromatic, flavorful spice I’ve ever tried.
 The first note that hits me is bitter almonds (amaretto), which I love, then vanilla, cinnamon, and cloves.
 It’s strong but subtle at the same time.
 No wonder is such a prized ingredient among gastronomic enthusiasts and Michelin star chefs.

-If you are in the US, like most of my readers, this warming spice blend will be amazing without the tonka beans, so please don’t sweat it and just leave it out.
-If you are in Europe or other countries where you can find them, add them or skip them, depending on how you feel about them.
+If you are in the US, like most of my readers, this warming spice blend will be amazing without the tonka beans, so please don’t sweat if you can’t find it.
+If you are in Europe or other countries where you can find them, add or skip them, depending on how you feel about coumarin.

-In sweet dishes, tonka beans flavor can be replaced with pure almond extract and vanilla.
+In sweet dishes, tonka bean flavor can be replaced with pure almond extract and vanilla.
 In savory dishes, the mix will work perfectly without adding the beans.

 I hope this warming spice blend will make your house smell like a holiday and bring a grounding and soothing energy to your life.
 Please let me know if you make it and how you use it.